 C’mon folks it’s 2012, the days of being able to close on most sales transactions with the style of a pushy used car salesman, are gone.
 That window closed over a year ago.
-Now you must to learn how to use social media to close more deals.
+Now, you must learn how to use social media to close more deals.

 Social is Visual

 We are becoming more visually stimulated beings.
 We want to look at content with infographics.
 We want to look at Facebook posts with pictures.
 On a side note: I think it is all Pinterest’s fault.
 Things that really stand out and are aesthetically pleasing to our eyes are the only things that matter these days.
 It’s no longer a world where cold hard sales calls full of feature dumping, are the most effective way of marketing.
 Matter of fact they are the least effective.

 Is Email Effective?

 Let’s talk about the variety of ways you can stay in touch with your past, present and future clients.
 First up, let’s look at email.
 Email is no longer considered one of the most influential ways to market.
 The truth is, the average email open rate is only 12%.
 Don’t EVEN allow me to go there on direct mail.
 Most of it gets thrown away, and only 7% of direct-mailers actually show a positive ROI.
 Even traditional media is becoming less and less influential (unless you’re in politics).
 Only 16% of all TV and radio marketing campaigns yield a positive ROI.
 Now, don’t get me wrong.
 If you are doing these things, you are good at them and getting above average results, DON’T STOP.
 Always keep doing what works.